amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 The results match our Microsoft Excel `LS X-entropy` results from fig-5.

 ## Conclusion
 I hope that through this blog post, I have been able to help you get a thorough understanding of **Label Smoothing**.
 By implementing Label Smoothing Cross Entropy loss in Microsoft Excel, step by step, I also hope that I've been clear in my attempt to explain everything that goes on behind the scenes.
-Please feel free to reach out to me via Twitter at [@amaarora](http://twitter.com/amaarora)!
-Feedback is always welcome!
+Please feel free to reach out to me via Twitter at [@amaarora](http://twitter.com/amaarora) - constructive feedback is always welcome.

 ## References
 1. [A Simple Guide to the Versions of the Inception Network](https://towardsdatascience.com/a-simple-guide-to-the-versions-of-the-inception-network-7fc52b863202) by Bharat Raj